-B1 Data preparation
+B1 Data Preparation

-To filter the relevant data, the detected thunderstorm areas are dilated with a $5 \times 5 \text{ km}^2$ kernel.
+435 To filter the relevant data, the detected thunderstorm areas are dilated with a 5 x 5 km kernel.
 Since mesocyclones can be located outside of the area of largest reflectivity (Kumjian and Ryzhkov, 2008), we consider areas slightly larger than each detected cell.
 One by one, the algorithm then iterates through the detected cells.

 To compute rotation, the dealiased velocity data from all 5 radars and 20 elevations is used.
-The dealiasing procedure is performed with the novel algorithm R2D2, and COSMO-1 analysis data are used as a first guess.
-As the velocity data are in polar coordinates, the filter obtained from the Cartesian reflectivity filter is regridded to the polar grid of each radar.
-Additionally the first 5 km in range from each radar are excluded from processing, due to excessive noise in the data.
+The dealiasing procedure is performed with the novel algorithm R2D2 and COSMO-1 analysis data is used as a first guess.
+As the velocity data is in polar accordinates, the filter obtained from the Correspondence of the polar grid of each rodar.
+Additionally, the first 5 km in range from each radar are excluded from processing, due to excessive noise in the data.